 The Russian River Watershed Cleanup is dedicated to removing trash from the river and hosts the cleanup event each year with the help of volunteers of all ages.
 With trash bags in hand, volunteers scour areas in search of plastic bottles, barrels, tires, appliances, and whatever else is present that does not belong in or near the river.

 A special thank you to all who have participated in past cleanup events.
-This year marks the 29th annual cleanup event.
 In a typical cleanup up to 300 adults and students would clean 55 miles of the river between Cloverdale and Duncan’s Mill.
 In an average year, trash hauled out was close to 10,000 pounds.
 This year, we are expanding the cleanup event to reach from Jenner to above Ukiah with the goal of enlisting 750 volunteers to remove 50,000 pounds of trash from our Watershed.

 Interesting items of trash and other recyclables recovered in a typical year include the following:

 - Sections of a car/truck frame (that was not intended for bank stabilization)